krsandeep1808/Restaurant-Order-Analytics/README.md

 - Advanced visualization options
 - Mobile app version

-## License

-This project is created for educational/demonstration purposes.

-## Support

-For issues or questions, please check:
-1. Browser console for errors
-2. API endpoints directly at `http://localhost:8000/api/restaurants`
-3. Network connectivity between frontend and backend

 ---

 **Note**: This is a demonstration project using mock data.
 For production use, integrate with a real database and add proper authentication/authorization.